Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Numerical Study

 \subsection{Geometric Parameters}

-The ideal shape of the ring electrodes as shown in Fig.~\ref{fig:potenial_map_electrode_shape} turns out to be unrealistic, since its radial dimension is not finitely bounded and adjacent rings are virtually in contact with each other at a large radius.
-In light of feasible constructions, we have to adopt a simpler ring shape, of which an illustration is given in Section~\ref{sec:layout} (see Fig.~\ref{fig:electrodes_arrangement}).
+The ideal shape of the ring electrodes as shown in Fig.~\ref{fig:potenial_map_electrode_shape} turns out to be unrealistic, since its radial dimension is not finitely bounded and adjacent rings would in practice touch each other at large radii.
+Therefore, we have adopted a simpler ring shape, of which an illustration is given in Section~\ref{sec:layout} (see Fig.~\ref{fig:electrodes_arrangement}).
 All rings are annular plates with a fixed outer radius, while the inner radii vary between $2$~mm and $7$~mm.
 Moreover, the sharp inner edges are radiused at $0.5$~mm to reduce risks of electric discharge.
 Apart from the pitch $p$, the thickness $l$ of the plate also needs to be determined for a given inner radius $a$.
 Because of limited manufacturing precisions, these geometric parameters can only take certain rounded values in practice.
 Specifically, $p$ and $l$ are rounded to one-tenth of a millimeter, while $a$ is controlled with a quarter-millimeter precision.